cmacdo20/CS2063_Testing/README.md

 Testing was done using a Pixel A4 emulator and a physical Samsung Galaxy S20.
 We also attempted to test using a Samsung A5.
 However, usning this device caused the app to crash when starting the game.

 Known issues:
 Pause menu does not function as it should.
-Pauses fine but is not able tp unpause.
+Pauses fine but is not able to unpause.